-These carrots make a great Thanksgiving side dish alongside a baked ham or roasted turkey.
-Of course you could always make glazed carrots on the stove, but I love the simplicity of this slow cooker version!
+These slow cooker brown sugar glazed carrots make a great Thanksgiving side dish alongside a baked ham or roasted turkey.
+You could always make glazed carrots on the stove, but I love the simplicity of this crockpot version!

 Cooking carrots in a crockpot results in the natural sugars to be released.
 The added brown sugar glaze elevates the sweetness but it never overpowers the flavor.
 A vegetable side dish that everyone will love, even the kids!